davekiss/spree-guides/content/developer/customization/asset.markdown

 All Spree generated (or upgraded) applications include an `app/assets` directory (as is standard for all Rails 3.1 apps).
-We've taken this one step further by subdividing each top level asset directory (images, JavaScript files, stylesheets) into store and admin directories.
+We've taken this one step further by subdividing each top level asset directory (images, JavaScript files, stylesheets) into frontend and backend directories.
 This is designed to keep assets from the front end (store) and back end (admin) from conflicting with each other.